Unity-Technologies/facial-ar-remote/readme.md

 1. Download an install Unity 2018.4

-2. Open the AR Face Capture window from Window > AR Face Capture
+2. Open the AR Face Capture window from `Window > AR Face Capture` or by clicking the `Open AR Face Capture Window` on a `Stream Reader` component on a game object.

 3. To test your connection to the remote, start by opening `../Samples/SlothSample/Scenes/SlothBlendShapes.scene` by dragging the scene into the hierarchy and unloading the previous scene.